JoaoM07/HandsVisualScene_guide/README.md

   1.1 - Use the url below to access the Epic Kitchens page hosting the file: https://data.bris.ac.uk/data/dataset/3l8eci2oqgst92n14w2yqi5ytu

-  1.2 - Click on the 'Complete download' button.
+  1.2 - Click on the 'Complete download' button (in green).

   1.3 - Unzip the file and extract its content to a folder in your hard drive.
 This is the original dataset from which we extracted the data for our analysis.